-Time: allow 1.5 hrs walking time
+Time: allow 1.5 hours of walking time

 Starting from the Kalkani day-use area, this self-guided walk climbs to the saddle of the Kalkani Crater and around the eggcup-shaped rim.
-Enjoy the views across the lava plains to other volcanic vents.
+Enjoy the views across the lava plains and other volcanic vents.
 Look for the distinctively darker vine thicket following the lava flow from Undara Crater.
 Signs on this track explain the explosive geology of the area, including the origins of the variety of volcanoes seen from the walk.
 Mountain bikes are not permitted on this track.